Mar Thoma Syrian Church: Divisions among Saint Thomas Christians

 A protest took place in 1653 with the Coonan Cross Oath.
 Under the leadership of Archdeacon Thomas (Mar Thoma I), the Thomas Christians publicly took an oath that they wouldn't obey the Jesuit bishops.

 Rome sent Carmelites in two groups from the Propagation of the Faith to Malabar headed by Fr.
 Sebastiani and Fr.
 Hyacinth.
 Fr.
 Sebastiani arrived first in 1655.
 He began to deal directly with the Archdeacon Thomas (Mar Thoma I).
 Fr.
-Sebastiani gained the support of many, especially with the support of Palliveettil Chandy, Alexandar Kadavil and the Vicar of Muttam.
+Sebastiani gained the support of some, especially with the support of Palliveettil Chandy, Alexandar Kadavil and the Vicar of Muttam.
 These were the three councilors of Mar Thoma I, who was reconciled with Gracia (SJ) before the arrival of Sebastaini, according to Jesuit reports.

 The Pazhayakūr Catholic faction persistently challenged the validity of the ordination of Mar Thoma I by laying hands of 12 priests.
-It led many people to believe what they said and chose to rejoin with the catholic faction.
+It led some people to believe what they said and chose to rejoin with the catholic faction.

 Between 1661 and 1662, out of the 116 churches, the Carmelites reclaimed eighty-four churches, leaving Archdeacon Mar Thomas I with thirty-two churches.
 The eighty-four churches and their congregations were the body from which the Syro Malabar Church and the Chaldean Syrian Church have descended.
 The other thirty-two churches and their congregations represented the nucleus from which the Syriac Orthodox (Jacobites & Orthodox), Thozhiyur, Mar Thoma (Reformed Syrians), Syro Malankara Catholics have originated.

 In 1665 with the request of the Archdeacon, Gregorios Abdul Jaleel a Bishop sent by the Syriac Orthodox Patriarch of Antioch, arrived in India.
 A faithful group under the leadership of the Archdeacon welcomed him.
 The arrival of the Bishop Gregory of the Syriac Orthodox Church in 1665 marked the beginning of a formal schism among the St. Thomas Christians.
 Those who accepted the West Syrian theological and liturgical tradition of the Syriac Orthodox Church of Antioch of Gregory became known as the Jacobite, while the Syrian Catholics remained in communion with Rome and later came to be known as the Syro Malabar Church.